melontini/andromeda-wiki/docs/entities/README.md

 description: Entity related tweaks
 ---

+### Slime Tweaks 💧 (0.7.0+)

+Small slime related tweaks.
+Each option can be enabled or disabled.

+* Small slimes will flee when encountering an enemy.
+* Larger slimes will merge with smaller ones.
+In combination with the previous option, this can cause some havoc.
+* Slimes slow down enemies when they attack.

 ### Bee Flower and Tall Flower Duplication 🌺🐝 (0.3.3+)

 When a bee pollinates a flower, the flower has a chance to spread, similar to grass.